 My bench power supply, the Rigol DP832 Programmable DC Power Supply can only put out 30 Volts on two of the outputs and 5 Volts on the third.
 Luckily the power supply outputs are floating, so all I had to do was to connect + from one of the outputs to the – on the other.
 After enabling “Track On”, I just had to set output 1 and 2 to 25 Volts and get 50 Volts on the two remaining terminals.
 Again, I used the potentiometer to make fine adjustments.

 The calibration procedure is the same for a lot of Brymen and Greenlee multimeters.

 - First, turn the multimeter off

-- After you get the 250.000Ω on the display, rotate the selector dial to the thing you want to calibrate, in my case, DC Volts.
+- After you get the 250.000Ω on display, rotate the selector dial to the part you want to calibrate, in my case, DC Volts.

 - When calibrating DC voltage, the first one is 0 Volts.
 Just connect a short banana test lead between the COM and VOLT socket to short out the input to give you 0 Volts.

 - On the BM869s, press the Range and Δ buttons simultaneously to get the multimeter ready.
-On other models, you need to press Range and the Hz buttons.
+On other models, you need to push Range and the Hz buttons.

 - Press the Range and Hold buttons to store the value.

 - The display now shows 5.0000 V on the display.
 Connect the 5 Volt reference, while at the same time measuring with a good meter and adjust the potentiometer to get to 5.00000 Volts.